cuteday/KiRaRay/tests/README.md

 subsequent render, config dictionaries are snapshotted, exit requests cannot shorten a batch, and configured saves occur only after successful completion.
 It runs in spectral and RGB builds.
 Only spectral builds register the 128×128 reference regression.

+The `benchmark` label selects benchmark unit tests and an optional 32×32 GPU smoke test.
+The latter compares warmed benchmark batches with ordinary rendering, checks timing values, repeatability, independent arrays, capture callbacks, and cleanup after callback errors.
+It uses the same timeout and GPU lock as the other smoke tests and requires no profiler tools.

 CTest supplies the exact native module directory through `KRR_MODULE_DIR`, avoiding imports from another build.
 It also supplies `KRR_BUILD_DIR` and the source script directory.